RalphNabh/DeluxeCrm/README.md

 - Component variants in Shadcn/UI
 - Color scheme and spacing variables

-Built for landscaping professionals who need a modern, efficient CRM solution.
+Built for contractors and trade professionals who need a modern, efficient CRM solution.